 Bonus Example: Division of Numbers in Bash Using the “expr” Command

+To perform division operations in bash, check this example thoroughly.
 In this example, I have two variables named A and B. Now I will divide the variable A by variable B and print the result on the terminal.
-To know more, follow the below script.
+Here’s the bash script for this:

 #!/bin/bash